Double field domain walls with explicit symmetry breaking: Introduction

 Topology provides an elegant way of classifying domain walls in various sectors according to the mappings between the degenerate vacua of the field and the points at spatial infinity\cite{man}.
 For the Sine-Gordon (SG) system in $1+1$ dimensions, these mappings are between $\phi=2n\pi$, $n\in\mathbb{Z}$ and $x=\pm\infty$, which correspond to kinks and antikinks of the SG system.
 More complicated mappings occur for solitons in higher dimensions \cite{2}.

 Coupled systems of scalar fields with soliton solutions have found interesting applications in double-strand, long molecules like the DNA molecules \cite{dna,yak,cu,pey}, bi-dimensional QCD \cite{qcd}, and hybrid (double-field) inflationary model in cosmology \cite{linde}.
 Analytical and numerical properties of such models are investigated by many authors, including Bazeia et al \cite{ba} and Riazi et al \cite{1,riman}.
 Inspired by the coupled systems introduced in \cite{1,7a}, we investigate a new coupled system of two real scalar fields.
-The present model may be used as a tentative model of hybrid (double-field) inflation.
-Inflation and reheating in this model is under investigation and will be presented in a future publication.
-In short, this model leads to the fulfillment of slow roll conditions and appropriate e-folding for a vast range of initial conditions.
+The present model may be used as a tentative model of a double-field inflation.
+In the present paper, we are interested in the domain wall interactions within this model.

 The field potential we start with reads